Mighty Bear rises from Nonstop’s ashes with fresh funding for online games

-Mighty Bear Games said today it has raised a seed fund in the millions of dollars for its next-generation online games.
+Mighty Bear Games said today it has raised seed funding in the millions of dollars for its next-generation online games.
 It’s a globally focused games studio in Singapore that rose from the ashes of Nonstop Games in 2016.

 The team has games industry veterans with a combined 50-plus years of experience in gaming and technology.
 Team members came from King, Ubisoft, EA, LucasArts, Disney, Bigpoint, Gameloft, and Jagex.